realmatterio/ArtUSD/Mock Up Software Requirement Specification.md

-**Software Requirement Specification for USD Stablecoin Issuance, Fund Pool, and Digital Exchange**
+**Software Requirement Specification for USD Stablecoin Issuance, Fund Pool, and Digital Exchange Market**

-Develop an English-language HTML mockup application to demonstrate the operation of a stablecoin arbitrage mechanism within a digital exchange, titled **USD Stablecoin Issuance, Fund Pool, and Digital Exchange**.
+Develop an English-language HTML mockup application to demonstrate the operation of a stablecoin arbitrage mechanism within a digital exchange market, titled **USD Stablecoin Issuance, Fund Pool, and Digital Exchange Market**.
 Use a modern white-themed CSS style with hover glowing and shadow box effects.
 Ensure the layout is responsive for desktop, divided into three column boxes: **Stablecoin Issuance**, **Fund Pool**, and **Exchange Market**.

 ### Stablecoin Issuance Column Box
 Contains four row boxes: